 Proposed 3-year outcomes include:

-- Increased rigor and certainty in data, knowledge, tools and capacity, improving food system greenhouse gas emission monitoring and reporting in at least five countries, and empowering governments and stakeholders to establish viable mitigation targets, support scaling, verify the impact of measures, and ensure fair distribution of costs and benefits.
+- Increased rigor and certainty in data, knowledge, tools and capacity improve food system greenhouse gas emission monitoring and reporting in at least five countries.

-- Interventions targeting carbon sequestration and reduced greenhouse gas emissions scaling up and out via five CGIAR technologies that demonstrate climate mitigation effectiveness.
-Investors and policymakers incentivized to emphasize emission reductions from food systems in next-generation Nationally Determined Contributions to the Paris Agreement.
+- Interventions targeting carbon sequestration and reduced greenhouse gas emissions scale up and out via five CGIAR technologies that demonstrate climate mitigation effectiveness.

-- Food systems approaches to low greenhouse gas emissions and climate-resilient development landing high on the world’s political agenda.
-Increasing resources allocated to low-emissions food systems development, stimulating mitigation action.
-Informed food systems decision-making based on solid science, good governance, and principles of gender and social equity.
+- Food systems approaches to low greenhouse gas emissions and climate-resilient development land high on the world’s political agenda and food systems decision-making is based on solid science, good governance and principles of gender and social equity.

 Projected impacts and benefits include: